Pierre-Lannoy/wp-mailarchiver/readme.txt

 * by mail (alerting);
 * in the browser console (for debugging purpose);
 * to its internal logging storage and viewer;
-* to external logger, like Syslog or Fluentd;
+* to external archiver, like Syslog or Fluentd;
 * to external logging services, like Logentries / insightOps or Loggly;
 * to external alerting services, like Pushover or Slack;
 * to local or network storage (with file rotation);